brimmar/qwen-code/docs/cli/configuration.md

   - **Description:** API key for Tavily web search service.
 Required to enable the `web_search` tool functionality.
 If not configured, the web search tool will be disabled and skipped.
   - **Default:** `undefined`

+#### `events`

+Configures event hooks that execute custom commands when specific events occur during a Qwen Code session.
+This feature enables automation and integration with external tools at key points in the Qwen Code workflow.

+- **`events`** (array of objects): An array of event hook configurations.
+  - `on` (string or array of strings): The event trigger(s) that will execute this hook.
+Valid values are:
+    - `idle`: When Qwen Code is not actively responding
+    - `confirm`: When waiting for user confirmation
+    - `responding`: When Qwen Code is actively generating a response
+    - `afterAgent`: After the agent has completed its response
+    - `beforeTool`: Before a tool is executed
+    - `afterTool`: After a tool has been executed
+    - `sessionStart`: When a new session begins
+    - `sessionEnd`: When a session ends
+  - `spawn` (string or array of strings): The command to execute when the event is triggered.
+Can be a single command string or an array of command and arguments.
+  - `description` (string, optional): An optional description of the event hook.

 #### `mcpServers`

 Configures connections to one or more Model-Context Protocol (MCP) servers for discovering and using custom tools.
 Qwen Code attempts to connect to each configured MCP server to discover available tools.
 If multiple MCP servers expose a tool with the same name, the tool names will be prefixed with the server alias you defined in the configuration (e.g., `serverAlias__actualToolName`) to avoid conflicts.
 Note that the system might strip certain schema properties from MCP tool definitions for compatibility.
 At least one of `command`, `url`, or `httpUrl` must be provided.
 If multiple are specified, the order of precedence is `httpUrl`, then `url`, then `command`.